 Search engine advertising has become one of the most popular methods of PPC marketing, with Google Adwords being the most dominant platform, as it has the most successful search engine.

-PPC Ads appear at the top of the page when you use Google’s search engine, these Ad’s appear biased on advertisers bids (an auction) and other factors.
-Such as quality score (a value given by Google that takes into account your click-through rate, relevance, and your landing page) and relevance of the keywords in the ad campaign, as well as the value of the keyword bids.
-Yep, all sounds very complicated, and not like any auction I’ve ever been to!
+PPC Ads appear at the top of the page when you use Google’s search engine, and these Ad’s appear biased on advertisers bids (an auction) and other factors.
+Quality score (value given by Google that takes into account your click-through rate, relevance, and your landing page) and connection of the keywords in the ad campaign, as well as the value of the keyword bids.
+Yep, all sounds very complicated, and not like any traditional auction I’ve attended!

 Optimising Pay-Per-Click Campaigns

-Building a successful Pay-Per-Click campaign is all about researching the most relevant keywords, writing good ads and making sure your landing page is relevant to your keywords.
+Building a successful Pay-Per-Click campaign is all about researching the most relevant keywords, writing suitable ads and making sure your landing page is relevant to your keywords.

 Sounds simple?
-Not really – a lot of effort goes into building a successful Adwords campaign, its very easy to throw budget at PPC advertising.
-What is important is to maximise your conversion rate, whilst minimising your bid spend.
+Not really – much effort goes into building a successful Adwords campaign, its very easy to throw budget at PPC advertising.
+What is important is to maximise your conversion rate, while minimising your bid spend.
 There’s no point getting loads of clicks from users who never convert into customers.
 TurnRound can help here.

 Don’t ignore traditional Outbound Marketing

-It’s far more difficult to measure the success of Outbound Marketing campaigns; you can ask “How Did You Hear About Us?” which often leads to unreliable recollections of ads, flyers, mailers and other media coverage.
+It’s far more challenging to measure the success of Outbound Marketing campaigns; you can ask “How Did You Hear About Us?” which often leads to unreliable recollections of ads, flyers, mailers and other media coverage.
 These results can lead to poor reporting and errors due to assumptions and inaccurate data.
-That said, Outbound Marketing has an important place in any campaign – brand presence and recognition are still important.
-Consumers and potential clients, still read newspapers, magazines, listen to the radio and watch telly.
-Keeping your product or service ‘top-of-mind’ or even ‘back-of-your-mind’ will result in new business long-term.
-Perversely it may even distort your endlessly traceable Inbound Marketing stats due to visitors remembering your Outbound Marketing activity and visiting your website directly.
+That said, Outbound Marketing has an essential place in any campaign – brand presence and recognition are still significant.
+Consumers and potential clients still read newspapers, magazines, listen to the radio and watch telly.
+Keeping your product or service’ top-of-mind’ or even ‘back-of-your-mind’ will result in new business long-term.
+Perversely it may also distort your endlessly traceable Inbound Marketing stats due to visitors remembering your Outbound Marketing activity and visiting your website directly.